qupath/qubalab/README.md

 By using the same custom fields for things like measurements and classifications, exchanging data is much easier.

+How does QuBaLab compare to paquo?

-[paquo](https://paquo.readthedocs.io/en/latest/index.html) is an existing library linking Python and QuPath that provides a pythonic interface to QuPath.
+paquo is an existing library linking Python and QuPath that provides a pythonic interface to QuPath.
-It makes creating and working with QuPath projects intuitive and easy for Python programmers.

 We think paquo is great, and don't want to replace it!

-The linkage that QuBaLab provides between Python and QuPath is more resource-intensive and slow, with the tradeoff that it is (we hope) more convenient to dip in and out of.
+Here are the 3 main differences as we see them:

+1. Target audience
+  - paquo is written mostly for Python programmers who need to work with QuPath data
+  - QuBaLab is written mostly for QuPath users who want to dip into Python
+2. Convenience vs. Efficiency
+  - paquo is based on JPype to provide full & efficient access to Java from Python
+  - QuBaLab is based on Py4J to exchange data between Java & Python - preferring convenience over efficiency
+3. Pixel access
+  - paquo is for working with QuPath projects and objects - accessing pixels is beyond its scope (at least for now)
+  - QuBaLab enables requesting pixels as numpy or dask arrays, and provides functions to convert between thresholded images & QuPath objects

+So if you're a Python programmer who needs an intuitive and efficient way to work with QuPath data, use paquo.

+But if you're a QuPath user who wants to switch to Python for some tasks, including image processing, you might want to give QuBaLab a try.

 ## Getting started